joel-marks/jm/content/about/index.md

 Qualified with BRIEF, the UK’s leading provider of SFBT (Solution Focused Brief Therapy) training.

-I am a registered clinical hypnotherapist attaining PDHyp with ICCH, one of the UK's most respected Hypnotherapy schools.
+I am a GHR registered clinical hypnotherapist attaining PDHyp with ICCH, one of the UK's most respected Hypnotherapy schools.
 I have reached more than 20k on YouTube with positive interventions for confidence, sleep, pain management and more.

-Since 20217 I have developed in depth knowledge of the therapeutic use of psychedelics, in modern, neo-shamanic, healing contexts and am creating educational resources for coaches wishing to engage with the subject matter.
+Since 20217 I have developed in depth knowledge of the therapeutic use of psychedelics in modern, neo-shamanic, healing contexts and am creating educational resources for coaches wishing to engage with the subject matter.

 ## Qualifications